ascend4/ascend4/HYBRID.md

    now that the first-cut state-local equation path exists
    - treat this mainly as a validation/diagnostics problem now, because the basic ACTIVE-bit replacement is already in place
-2. extend the `models/johnpye/dyn` examples from first-cut working cases to richer settling/mode-holding examples
-3. improve selector exhaustiveness diagnostics and browser/tree presentation
+2. improve selector exhaustiveness diagnostics and browser/tree presentation
-4. add transition-conflict diagnostics when multiple outgoing transitions from one state are simultaneously enabled
+3. add transition-conflict diagnostics when multiple outgoing transitions from one state are simultaneously enabled
-5. widen direct-guard lowering from simple comparisons to richer mixed continuous/logical expressions where worthwhile
+4. widen direct-guard lowering from simple comparisons to richer mixed continuous/logical expressions where worthwhile
-6. refine the current hybrid trace into clearer user-facing event diagnostics
+5. refine the current hybrid trace into clearer user-facing event diagnostics

 After that:

-7. revisit surface syntax for richer discrete reassignment if it becomes clearly worthwhile beyond current widened `REINIT(...)`
+6. revisit surface syntax for richer discrete reassignment if it becomes clearly worthwhile beyond current widened `REINIT(...)`
-8. refine event/logical syntax so explicit condition/logrel declarations and
+7. refine event/logical syntax so explicit condition/logrel declarations and
    selector transitions work together naturally rather than competing